Hey Kids (Start Here)

 Hermann turns away.

-“I—actually don’t mind Raisin Bran?”
+“I don’t mind Raisin Bran?”
 Newton says.
-“Raisin Bran is fine.”
+“Raisin Bran is fine?”

 “I—um, full disclosure, don’t actually hate you?”
-Newton says, following him toward the door, one hand on the wall, “but don’t spread it around.
+Newton follows him to the door, one hand on the wall.
+“Don’t spread it around, though.
 I have a rep to maintain.”

-“Yes,” Hermann says, clipped, collecting his cane from where he’s left it, leaning against the wall.
+“Yes,” Hermann says, clipped, collecting his cane from where he’d left it, leaning against the wall.
 “I’m aware.”

 “Okay, so, you’re outrageously pissed at me,” Newton says.
-“And yes, I commend your emotional choices, because enumerating retrograde-style from right now: I was a little bit of a jerk about the cereal; I bled all over a towel that’s probably new because last time I checked we had no towels; I failed to be adequately appreciative that you read to me for hours and hours so I can stay current with science and not because I needed a basic science bedtime story, I just want to make sure the record’s clear on that one; I kind of didn’t mention the not-sleeping thing until it had been a fait accompli for approximately ninety-six hours—”
+“And yes, I commend your emotional choices, because enumerating retrograde-style from right now: I was a jerk about the cereal; I bled all over a towel that’s probably new because last time I checked we had no towels; I failed to be adequately appreciative that you read to me for hours and hours so I can stay current with science and not because I needed a basic science bedtime story, let’s keep the record clear on that one; I kind of didn’t mention the not-sleeping thing until it had been a fait accompli for approximately ninety-six hours—”

-“I’m not ‘pissed at you’,” Hermann says, so overwrought that he can barely speak and needing to put a stop to this list of things that Newton seems to think are his fault.
+“I’m not ‘pissed at you’,” Hermann says, so overwrought that he can barely speak, but needing to put a stop to this list of things that Newton seems to think are his fault.

 “Whoa,” Newton says, both hands outstretched.
 “Just, um, chill, would you please?”